-The primary research question for this study is: What are the real-world incidence rates of safety events of interest in paediatric patients treated with somatrogon, as compared to the incidence rates in paediatric patients treated with once daily somatropin?
+The primary research question for this study is: What is the long-term safety in paediatric patients treated with somatrogon in real-world routine clinical practice?

 Primary Objective:

 Estimate the incidence rates of neoplasms, and diabetes mellitus type 2, the primary safety events of interest in paediatric patients treated with somatrogon, and paediatric patients treated with once daily somatropin, in the course of routine clinical care.